Shotgun assembly of unlabeled Erdos-Renyi graphs: Further questions

-An interesting phenomenon regarding reconstructability of Erd\H os--R\'enyi graphs was observed in \cite{MosselRoss,GM}.
-While reconstruction from $2$--neighborhoods for $p_n\ll n^{-3/4}$ was shown to be impossible with probability close to one, reconstruction from {\it $3$--neighborhoods} works in a {\it much} wider range, whenever $p_n\gg n^{-1}\log^2 n$.
-It can be expected that the reason for the difference in reconstruction from $1$-- and $2$--neighborhoods on the one side and from $3$--neighborhoods on the other side is that $3$--neighborhoods contain much more information in the form of the {\it vertex degrees} while the reconstruction from $1$-- and $2$--neighborhoods essentially relies on the {\it arrangement of short cycles}.
-This (admittedly imprecise) observation leads to the following problems for $d$--regular graphs which have cycle statistics similar to Erd\H os--R\'enyi graphs with corresponding average degree (and so, reconstruction/non-reconstruction threshold for $1$-- and $2$--neighborhoods is expected to coincide with that for corresponding Erd\H os--R\'enyi graphs), but obviously have no degree fluctuation (and therefore the threshold for reconstruction from $3$--neighborhoods for $d$--regular random graphs should be much larger than in the Erd\H os--R\'enyi setting): \begin{Problem}[Reconstruction from $1$-- and $2$--neighborhoods for random $d$--regular graphs] Is the reconstructa\-bility/non-reconstructability threshold from $1$-- and $2$--neighborhoods for random regular graphs matches respective [conjectured or verified] thresholds for the Erd\H os--R\'enyi graphs with corresponding average degree?
+An interesting phenomenon regarding reconstructability of random graphs emerges when comparing the Erd\H os--R\'enyi and uniform $d$--regular models.
+Whereas reconstruction of Erd\H os--R\'enyi graphs from $r$--neighborhoods for $r\geq 3$ is essentially based on fluctuations of vertex degrees, in the corresponding $d$--regular case the only source of information about the global graph structure is in the {\it arrangement of short cycles} within the neighborhoods.
+For that reason, we expect that reconstruction/non-reconstruction thresholds for $d$--regular graphs from $1$-- and $2$--neighborhoods essentially coincide with those for the corresponding Erd\H os--R\'enyi graphs, but the threshold for reconstruction from $3$--neighborhoods for $d$--regular random graphs should be much larger than in the Erd\H os--R\'enyi setting: \begin{Problem}[Reconstruction from $1$-- and $2$--neighborhoods for random $d$--regular graphs] Is the reconstructa\-bility/non-reconstructability threshold from $1$-- and $2$--neighborhoods for random regular graphs matches respective [conjectured or verified] thresholds for the Erd\H os--R\'enyi graphs with corresponding average degree?